 - Design defects, which are defects that existed from the beginning, making the product inherently unsafe

 - Marketing defects, such as labeling errors or the provision of inadequate warnings

 Unavoidably Unsafe Products

 By nature, some products are unavoidably unsafe because if they were made safer, they would not be useful.
 The responsibility of manufacturers for these types of products is to provide explicit warnings about their unsafe nature, the risks and the proper use of them.
 These types of warnings are meant to help consumers make sound decisions regarding whether or not to buy them in the first place.

 Some plaintiffs proceed under a theory called breach of warranty of fitness.
 This theory comes from Chapter 2 of the Uniform Commercial Code, which governs the sale of goods.
 Warranties may be expressed or implied.
 While a manufacturer may attempt to limit its potential liability by including a limitation in an express warranty, UCC § 2-719 (3) says that limitations of damages are unconscionable in cases where consumer goods caused an injury to the consumer plaintiff.

 There are several common defenses that are asserted in products liability lawsuits.
 One defense that may be asserted is that the plaintiff modified the product in a way that made it unsafe.
 Defendants might also claim that the plaintiff used the product in an unreasonable manner that the defendant could not have foreseen.
 They might also argue that the plaintiff has not sufficiently identified the party that supplied the product.

-An attorney who practices product liability law may sometimes use experts for help with cases.
+who practices product liability law may sometimes use experts for help with cases.
 These cases may be highly complex and involve significant litigation.
 Each state has its own laws governing products liability cases, and such matters as the applicable statute of limitations will be governed by the jurisdiction in which a lawsuit is filed.